Monument of Metal

 Monument of Metal is a 2011 compilation album by Canadian heavy metal band Anvil.

 Album artwork

 The artwork for this compilation album features an enormous statue of an anvil in a park courtyard bordered with Canadian flags.
 Inside the courtyard can be seen tiny silhouettes of people, which helps give the actual monument its scale.
 The concept was taken from an original painting done by drummer, Robb Reiner, the only real difference being that the album cover features a very warm cloud laced sky where the original featured a clear blue sky.
-The original artwork can be seen hanging in Reiner's basement on the acclaimed rock documentary, Anvil!
+The original artwork can be seen hanging in Reiner's basement on the 2008 rock documentary Anvil!
 The Story of Anvil.